eklingen/glob-importers/README.md

 # Glob importers

-Plugins to add globbing support to import calls and/or statements in various environments like Sass, Webpack and ESBuild.
+Plugins to add globbing support to import statements in various environments like Sass, Webpack and ESBuild.
+> **TODO**: Add support for detecting import calls as opposed to statements.

 ## Usage